open-data/ckan-datatools/datatools/registry/README.md

 Solution:  create a new .jl load file with the 152 changed records, and add these files.
 Also, create a .jl file for new records that should be transferred from registry to public, or will Ian's script handle this?

+Add data_series_identification to AAFC-AIMIS-RP-2614 for all records from aafc-aac